DavidSantia/endpoint/README.md

 	return
 }
 ```
-It parses the response body using json.Unmarshal, into a struct with the expected fields and format.
+It parses the response body (using *json.Unmarshal*) into a struct with the expected fields and format.
 By specifying
 a function in the endpoint, it can be used for any kind of data.

 Another sample program, [examples/get-html.go](https://github.com/DavidSantia/endpoint/blob/master/examples/get-html.go),